arunpersaud/TagOrganizer/README.md

 - Support more image formats
 - Support videos
-- Delete items from the database
+- Delete items from the database (either just from the database or also the file)
 - Show map of where images and videos where taken and be able to select by a region on a map
 - Ability to copy selected photos to a temp folder (e.g., for further editing)
-- Option to move all photos into a certain data folder (say Photos/YYYY/MM/DD/<photo>)
 - Cache thumbnails or use system thumbnail cache
 - Merge tags (i.e., if we have a tag with a typo and want to merge it with another tag, can be done manually already by selecting one tag, adding the other and then deleting the first tag)
 - Duplicate detection (on filename and on image data)
 - Clean up the database
+- Print name of files that are in the configured directories for photos and videos, but not in the database